Put Our Men to Work

 The biggest problem New Orleans faces is a lack of economic opportunity for African American men.
 This jobs privation is the driving force behind crime, blight, city budget shortfalls, and failing schools.
 And far too many of those 47% of black men who actually have jobs are locked in an economy that is tourism based and provides mainly menial jobs.
 The 53% unemployment rate amongst African American men is not only beyond recession levels but has created a permanent underclass that perpetuates a vicious cycle of poverty.
 If the council creates jobs for black men, we can expect a 60% reduction in violent crime, an 80% reduction in blight, increased city tax revenue by millions and New Orleans becoming a model urban center in the world.
 We need leadership from our council members.

 Instead, we have a city council that seems aspirational rather than progressive.
 When politicians act in politically motivated ways, we are left the Louisiana mess.
-Governor Bobby Jindal, who has resorted to bleaching his skin in an effort to attract more voters, guided the state on the political expediency du jure.
+Former Governor Bobby Jindal, who has resorted to bleaching his skin in an effort to attract more voters, guided the state on the political expediency du jure.
 Common core great.
 Common core communist plot.
 Tax revenues shrinking – cut taxes.
-Now the state is facing drastic budget cuts because the governor led with an eye on the Presidency instead of the good of Louisiana.
+The state was forced to make drastic budget cuts because the governor led with an eye on the Presidency instead of the good of Louisiana.

 And for too long the problems of the now entrenched black male underclass in New Orleans is a permanent anchor on the city’s budget.
 Progressive legislation from the city council can change that.
 Instead of governing with an eye on the mayor’s seat or an at large position, we need meaningful jobs creation legislation and investment in the city.
 HOTELS IN NEW ORLEANS ARE THE MOST PROFITABLE IN THE WORLD!!
 High rates and occupancy coupled with low wages create extreme profit for corporations that send these profits out of state.
 Yet in New Orleans, there are 65,000 families that earn less than $17,500 for full time work.
 The city council should introduce legislation seeking approval by the state legislature to change state law to allow the NOLA city council to raise the minimum wage in this city for all major employers!